A variational approach to frozen planet orbits in helium: Interpolation

 \section{Interpolation}

 We now interpolate linearly between the instantaneous and mean interactions.
 That is, for $r\in[0,1]$ we consider the system of coupled ODEs

 For $r=0$ this agrees with the system~\eqref{eq:mean-interaction} for mean interaction, and for $r=1$ with the system~\eqref{eq:inst-interaction} for instantaneous interaction.
-Solutions of~\eqref{eq:interpol} are crtitcal points of the functional $r\mathcal{S}_{in}+(1-r)\mathcal{S}_{av}$, which under Levi-Civita transformation corresponds to the functional
+Solutions of~\eqref{eq:interpol} are critical points of the functional $r\mathcal{S}_{in}+(1-r)\mathcal{S}_{av}$, which under Levi-Civita transformation corresponds to the functional